abinit/abinit/doc/tutorial/eph4isotc.md

 ## Formalism and connection with the implementation

-Due to the interaction with electrons, (harmonic) phonons acquire a finite lifetime that is given by the imaginary part of the phonon-electron self-energy $\Pi_\qnu$.
+Due to the interaction with electrons, phonons acquire a finite lifetime given by the imaginary part of the phonon-electron self-energy $\Pi_\qnu$.
 In the so-called double-delta approximation, the phonon linewidth $\gamma_{\qq\nu}$ due to the interaction of the ${\qq\nu}$ phonon with electrons is given by